 How Do Hot Temperatures Affect Motor Oil?

-To understand what motor oil to use in summer, let’s talk about what happens to the fluid when it heats up.
+To understand what motor oil to use in summer, let’s talk about what happens to the fluid when it heats up (from external heat or from the normal operating temperatures internal to the engine).

 A critical property of all chemicals is that they decompose in certain environmental conditions.
 This law is called thermal decomposition.
 A broken-down solution will not work as effectively as one in pristine condition.
 Engines rely on repeated combustions to run, so decomposing oil that doesn’t burn as well can cause damage to your vehicle.